rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "Single Source of Truth" "graphql-single-source-of-truth" %}}

-The GraphQL schema is the singular source of truth in GraphQL applications.
+The GraphQL schema is the single source of truth in GraphQL applications.
 It provides a central location, where all available data is described.
 The GraphQL schema is usually defined on server-side, but clients can read (query) and write (mutation) data based on the schema.
 Essentially, the server-side application offers all information about what is available on its side, and the client-side application asks for part of it by performing GraphQL queries, or alters part of it using GraphQL mutations.

 {{% sub_chapter_header "GraphQL embraces modern Trends" "graphql-trends" %}}